Alexis Boyer House: Description and history

 The Alexis Boyer House is located in a residential area near its larger historic mill complexes, on the north side of Hamilton Street opposite its junction with Pine Street.
 It is a 2 1/2-story wood-frame structure, with a gabled roof and mostly clapboarded exterior.
 A cross-gabled section projects from the middle of the right side, and there are two gabled wall dormers on the left side.
 Most of these gables are decorated with elaborate stickwork.
 A single-story porch extends across the front and around to the right-side projection, with a peaked gable above the front stairs.
 It also has a feature otherwise unusual for Queen Anne houses, an exterior rear staircase, which is believed to have originated among the French Canadians.

 The house was built in 1888 for Alexis Boyer, a builder and political leader of the sizable French Canadian community in Southbridge.
 The immediate neighborhood had developed as a French Canadian enclave due to the presence of a Catholic church that catered to that group.
 Boyer is known to have built a significant number of triple decker residences in the city.
 His political activities included service in the state legislature and on the state Democratic Party organizing committee.
-The house is architecturally distinguished for its relatively rare surviving gable trim.
+Architecturally, the house is distinguished for its relatively rare surviving gable trim.